-If you’re new to the Incredible Infant Universe *highfive* you should know that I have done similar “Day in the Life” posts for…
+If you’re new to the Mighty Mom Universe *highfive* you should know that I have done similar “Day in the Life” posts for…

 I know I’m missing the 4-5 month age range in this series.
 That age is very special, there’s a TON of things going on in those months.
 It’s coming, I just need to finish up some reading and research first.

-In the meantime, I would encourage you to attend a Napping Know-How webinar class– it’s 1 hour 45 minutes, and it outlines how to establish a good daily rhythm.
+In the meantime, I would encourage you to acquire a Napping Session from one of our Certified Gentle Sleep Coaches and she will help you establish a good daily rhythm.

 I have got give a shout-out to Naomi C., who emailed me last week asking if I could do a rock-out-the-rhythm post for 9-12 month olds.
 Thanks Naomi, for the gentle nudge!

 The “Ned Normal” 9-month old baby will sleep…

 - 3 hours during the day (2 naps)

 The “Sue Standard” 12-month old baby will sleep…